yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

-# Lab 02: Integrate Azure OpenAI into your app
+# Lab 02: Use Azure OpenAI SDKs in your app

 ## Lab scenario
 With the Azure OpenAI Service, developers can create chatbots, language models, and other applications that excel at understanding natural human language.
 The Azure OpenAI provides access to pre-trained AI models, as well as a suite of APIs and tools for customizing and fine-tuning these models to meet the specific requirements of your application.
-In this exercise, you'll learn how to deploy a model in Azure OpenAI and use it in your own application to summarize text.
+In this exercise, you'll learn how to deploy a model in Azure OpenAI and use it in your own application.

+In the scenario for this exercise, you will perform the role of a software developer who has been tasked to implement an app that can use generative AI to help provide hiking recommendations.
+The techniques used in the exercise can be applied to any app that wants to use Azure OpenAI APIs.

 ## Lab objectives
 In this lab, you will complete the following tasks: